UtaUtaUtau/nnsvs-db-converter/plan.md

  - organize the code better for my own sanity.
  - Maybe.
 HUGE maybe.
 RMVPE support.
  - Also HUGE maybe.
 SOME integration.
+ - Reading MIDI files for the MIDI info.